oglinuk/original-sbh/README.md

 * <b><i>Very</i></b> secure

 # Milestones
-* Add the ability to apply an automation to the assignment of the rotations which could be stored as say a private key.
-This would make number of ciphers 2 < digits easier to use
 * Add more cipher methods as options
 * Add the option to generate sha512 hashs rather than sha256
 * Make into executable